 The following exchange rates have been used for translation purposes:

-A joint venture is an entity for which strategic financial and operating decisions on relevant activities are made with the unanimous approval of the controlling parties.
+A joint venture is an entity for which strategic financial and operating decisions concerning the relevant activities of the company are made with the unanimous approval of the controlling parties.

 An associate is an entity in which the Group is able to exert a significant influence, but without being able to control its relevant activities.

-Investments in joint ventures and associates are consolidated applying the equity method, which means that the results and any change in Other Comprehensive Income of the joint ventures and associates are reflected in the consolidated Income Statement and in Consolidated Statement of Other Comprehensive Income.
+Investments in joint ventures and associates are consolidated applying the equity method, which means that the results of operations of associates and any changes in Other comprehensive income of the joint ventures and associates are reflected in the consolidated Income Statement and in Consolidated Statement of Other Comprehensive Income.
 If the carrying value exceeds the recoverable amount, the carrying value of the investment in the joint venture or in the associate is adjusted by booking the related loss to the Income Statement.

-22.62% owned company AFICO FILTERS S.A.E. was not classified as associate due to the lack of Group’s members in the management bodies of the company (which means the Group does not exert significant influence on the company).
+Company AFICO FILTERS S.A.E.
+(22.62% stake) was not classified as associate due to the lack of Group’s members in the management bodies of the company (which means the Group does not exert significant influence on the company).

 Business combinations are recognised under the acquisition method.
 According to this method, the consideration transferred to a business combination is measured at fair value calculated as the aggregate of the acquisition-date fair value of the assets transferred and liabilities assumed by the Company and of the equity instruments issued in exchange for the control of the acquired entity.

 On the acquisition date, the identifiable assets acquired and the liabilities assumed are recognised at their acquisition-date fair value; the following items represent exception to the above and are valued according to their reference principle: